harttraveller/harttraveller.github.io/pages/posts/truth-in-modeling.md

 ## Key Points

 !!! key "Always be aware that while the model models reality, it is not reality."
-    Insofar as this philosophizing may appear to lack pragmatic utility for the development of [redacted] models, many historical mishaps had their roots in the perception of absolute truth - in the perception that the representation of reality we create is truly the same as the underlying reality itself.
+    Insofar as this philosophizing may appear to lack pragmatic utility for the development of *[thing]* models, many historical mishaps had their roots in the perception of absolute truth - in the perception that the representation of reality we create is truly the same as the underlying reality itself.
 The danger therein lies in the fact that when we have decided what we want reality to be, we often supress evidence that conflicts with our preconceived notions (only to be blindsided by catastrophe when the incongruencies become too great to bear).
 Yet, paradoxically, we are also forced to select the reality that is useful to us based on the context we operate in - necessarily ignoring evidence that conflicts with our chosen reality in order to make any progress at all...

 !!! key "The value of a model should be measured on the basis of how useful it is as a tool for achieving a greater objective."
     When you are building a model of something in reality, your objective should not be to "build a model".
 The model *must* serve a greater purpose, and it must be clear how that purpose is realized by way of the model.